-Warm colors – yellowish white through red colors such as such as red, orange, yellow, and brown.
+- Warm colors – yellowish white through red colors such as red, orange, yellow, and brown.

 How to match colors and create the perfect color combination in your outfit

-Given the understanding of the color wheel and color temperatures, we can easily match colors that are pleasing to the eye and create a beautifully matched outfit
+Given the understanding of the color wheel for clothes and color temperatures, we can easily match colors that are pleasing to the eye and create a beautifully matched outfit